joris2012/projectMBI/DEEPMOD/README.md

-This is the sbatch script used for running the DeepMod tool
+This is log and the reference file plus a few e.coli fast5 files used for running DeepMod